deepssquared/DataScience2/README.md

 ## [Homework 5](https://github.com/deepssquared/ds2/blob/master/Homework_5.Rmd)
 <img src = https://github.com/deepssquared/ds2/blob/master/img/hw5.png width = 400>

 This problem involves the OJ data set which is part of the ISLR package.
-The data con- tains 1070 purchases where the customer either purchased Citrus Hill or Minute Maid Orange Juice.
+The data contains 1070 purchases where the customer either purchased Citrus Hill or Minute Maid Orange Juice.
 A number of characteristics of the customer and product are recorded.
 Use set.seed() for reproducibility.
-Create a training set containing a random sample of 800 observations, and a test set containing the remaining observations.

 * Fit a support vector classiﬁer (linear kernel) to the training data with Purchase as the response and the other variables as predictors.
 What are the training and test error rates?